 Download our 2017 2nd Quarter newsletter.

 350 applications have been received.
 VOLUNTEERS ARE NEEDED to complete requested projects.
 With your help we serve neighbors in need.
 Service opportunities are available for a day or a week.
 Saturday workdays are 9am-3pm.
 Remaining scheduled dates in 2017: Oct 7, Oct 28, Nov 11, and Dec 2.

-The Grandmont Community Association is a community with a mission.
-One of those missions is to provide scholarships to our graduates as they embark upon a future filled with complexities and uncertainties.
+The Grandmont Community Association is a community with a mission to provide scholarships to our graduates as they embark upon a future filled with complexities and uncertainties.
 At this time, we have a small amount of money to award scholarships to students who have worked tirelessly to graduate this year.

 As the Scholarship Committee Chair and on behalf of the entire scholarship committee, we need your support to continue this effort.
 I request that the residents of this community continue to participate in our many fund raising efforts which include the flower sale and art fair.
 These activities support the scholarship fund.

 The Youth & Education Committee serves to promote dialogue and positive reinforcement within our local schools, particularly Edison School.
 This liaison fosters a positive link between school and community, They also plan activities for youth in the community and promote social responsibility.